timofeymukha/libWallModelledLES/README.md

 Further results obtained using the library can be found in the publications listed below.
 The cases considered in these publication can thus also be used for validation.

+## Running inlcuded  unit and integration tests
+To run the tests, Google Test and Google Mock should first be installed, see https://github.com/google/googletest.
+The environmental variable `GTEST_DIR` should point to the root directory containing both Google Test and Google Mock (i.e. the directory to which you've clone the `googletest` repo).

+The unit tests are located in the `tests` directory, are compiled with `wmake` producing the file `testRunner`, which could be executed to run the tests.
+The integration tests are located in `test/integrationTests`, are also compiled with `wmake`, and the produced executable is called `testIntegration`.

 ## Case set-up ##
 Assume that you've already set up a case for the classical wall-resolved LES.
 To convert it to WMLES you need to do the following: